WHAT IS THIS?

 Where required by LAW

-28. It is also a legal requirement for you to provide us with information to verify your identity in connection with anti-money laundering and criminal financing legislation.
-We will use that information for the purpose of complying with the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (or such other legislation that may replace or supersede these Regulations from time to time) unless we have obtained your consent to use it for any other purpose.
+23. It is also a legal requirement for you to provide us with information to verify your identity in connection with anti-money laundering and criminal financing legislation.
+We will use that information for the purpose of complying with the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017, as amended and the Money Laundering and Terrorist Financing (Amendment) (EU Exit) Regulations 2020, (or such other legislation that may replace or supersede these Regulations from time to time) unless we have obtained your consent to use it for any other purpose.

-29. We may also use and process your personal data in order to comply with other legal obligations to which we are subject, as follows:
+24. We may use and process your personal data in order to comply with other legal obligations to which we are subject, as follows:

 - to maintain a register of corporate gifts and hospitality to comply with anti-bribery laws;